Construction Sub-Contract (Daily rates, With Retention)

-The Agreement provides for a one-off payment to be made on completion of the works.
-The payment is not fixed at the outset but is calculated based on daily rates for the Sub-Contractor and his staff.
+The Agreement provides for payments to be made in instalments on the submission of invoices by the Sub-Contractor.
+The payments are not fixed at the outset but are calculated based on daily rates for the Sub-Contractor and his staff.
 There is the option for the Sub-Contractor to receive an additional payment for materials and expenses.
 Alternatively, such expenses can be allowed for in the hourly rate.

 There are retention provisions.
 If a retention is not required, please use one of our No Retention templates.

-If payment is to be made in instalments, please see our Invoiced Instalments Sub-Contracts or our Notified Instalments Sub-Contracts.
+If payment is to be made in instalments as determined by the Contractor, please see our Notified Instalments Sub-Contracts.
+If there is simply to be one payment on completion of the Works, please see our Lump Sum Payment templates.
 If a more robust Sub-Contract template is required, including provisions for variations, extensions of time and liquidated damages, please see our Longer Form Sub-Contracts.

 Clause 1 contains definitions.
 Brief details of the Main Contract need to be given.
 A description of the sub-contract Works should be inserted in the Schedule.